JuliaIDE/Julia-LT/README.md

 # Jewel

-This is a plugin for Light Table supporting the Julia language, and eventually provide a new environment for technical computing.
+This is a plugin for Light Table supporting Julia.

+The aim is to provide basic support for eval at first, followed by building a solid environment for technical computing.

 Current Features: